AlwaysRead/ezboot/README.md

-# EzBoot
+# SwiftBoot

 A fast, intuitive TUI (Terminal User Interface) tool for managing UEFI boot configuration.
-Built with Rust for performance and safety, EzBoot makes boot management simple and visual—no more memorizing `efibootmgr` commands or dealing with bulky GUI tools.
+Built with Rust for performance and safety, SwiftBoot makes boot management simple and visual—no more memorizing `efibootmgr` commands or dealing with bulky GUI tools.

 ## Features